 "One Hundred and Ten Years Later - A Tribute to Harry Wilson Watrous" oil 24"x28" $6500

-This piece was created to enter in an American Women Artists competition for a show scheduled at the Haggin Museum in Stockton, CA opening August 2, 2018.
-We will see if I get in.
+This piece was created to enter in an American Women Artists competition for a show scheduled at the Haggin Museum in Stockton, CA opening in August 2018.
 The Haggin selected 13 pieces from their collection for the artists to be inspired by.
-This one is inspired by Watrous' "Sophistication" 1908.
-As I was carefully setting up my "scene" to paint from life, with wild cranberries on the saucer, before the model came to pose, I thought about putting in a black bird but thought better of it.
+This one is inspired by Watrous' "Sophistication", 1908.
+Before the model came, I was carefully setting up my "scene" to paint from life using my mother's very old chair.
+With wild cranberries on the saucer, I thought about putting in a black bird but thought better of it.
 Two weeks later when I was researching Mr. Watrous I discovered he put black birds on tables or chairs with his beautifully profiled women, in at least three of his paintings.
-That compelled me to put the bird in.
-Like "Sophistication" the model is profiled, her chair is at an angle, she is all dressed up having tea, she has a black feather in her hat, and the feet are cut out of the compposition.
-And Mr. Watrous painted rather tight and detailed, as I am inclined to do.
+So I put the bird in.
+Like "Sophistication" the model is profiled, her chair is at an angle, she is all dressed up having tea, she has a black feather in her hat, and her feet are cut out of the compposition.
+Mr. Watrous painted rather tight and detailed, as I am inclined to do.
 Otherwise mine is quite different.

 Judging is subjective, and like many other worthy pieces, this one was not juried into the show.
 I am attending the event anyway as they are offering a "Best Painting Practices" workshop, as well as paint-outs, symposium, and other events for members.
 Meantime, I am sending the painting to New York.